georghe-crihan/rc-switch-collaterals/README.md

 be OK if connected to +5V.
 That is, the Data pin could be driven by RPI's 3.3v without any additional level shifters, as it drives the base of the transistor.

-#### The MX-RM-5V reciever
+#### The MX-RM-5V receiver

-The reciever should not require more than 3.3v of power, otherwise a simple voltage divider should solve the problem.
+The receiver should not require more than 3.3v of power, otherwise a simple voltage divider should solve the problem.

 ![Simple voltage divider](Voltage-divider-1.png)